zlogic/mendix-docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 * We updated the [CI/CD with Tekton pipeline](/developerportal/deploy/private-cloud-tekton/) to support Java 17 and 21.
 * We updated Mendix images and components to the latest version [Unsafe repository error](https://github.com/tektoncd/pipeline/issues/4966).
 * To use the updated pipeline, the latest version of the `pipeline` Helm chart will need to be installed.
+* We updated the pipeline to be compatible with Mendix Operator v2.20.0 (Ticket 235777).

 ### November 14, 2024